Menu

 6. Once the desired amount of fluid is drained, the doctor removes the needle and syringe.
 Patients may receive small sutures if needed.

 When removing a large amount of fluid, some patients may experience low blood pressure.
 The decrease in blood pressure may result in dizziness.
 Malignant peritoneal mesothelioma patients may receive intravenous (IV) fluids during the procedure.
-The IV fluids prevent low blood pressure following paracentesis.
+The IV fluids help prevent low blood pressure following paracentesis.

-Typically, a paracentesis takes about 30 minutes to complete.
+Generally, paracentesis takes about 30 minutes to complete.
 Patients may undergo the minor procedure at cancer centers and hospitals across the country or in a doctor’s office.

 03. Benefits of Paracentesis